-The evzones are highly trained soldiers dressed in the traditional Greek uniform.
+The evzones are highly trained soldiers dressed in traditional Greek uniforms.

 The neighborhood of Plaka sits right under the Acropolis, and it’s mostly a pedestrian area where there’re lots of shops, restaurants, and cafés to visit.

-Located in the upper area of Plaka, just under the Acropolis.
+It is located in the upper area of Plaka, just under the Acropolis.
 Anafiotika is a beautiful neighborhood made by builders from the Aegean island of Anafi.
-Not often listed as one of Athens top attractions, but it should be.
-The area is features whitewashed houses, colorful alleys, and shady trees, which makes it perfect for a walk on a hot afternoon, there are no cars, and it’s ideal for a walk to leave the rest of Athens craziness behind.
+It is not often listed as one of Athens’s top attractions, but it should be.
+The area features whitewashed houses, colorful alleys, and shady trees, which makes it perfect for a walk on a hot afternoon.
+There are no cars, and leaving the rest of Athens’s craziness behind is ideal.

 Go Shopping at the Municipal Market

-Traditional and full of colorful images, the smells and the experience of a visit to Athens’ Central Market is another thing you shouldn’t miss when in Athens.
+Traditional and full of colorful images, the smells and the experience of a visit to Athens’ Central Market are things you shouldn’t miss when in Athens.

 Even when not buying anything, the place gives a unique opportunity to explore and marvel at the local everyday life and traditions that are part of the city.